-3 For the avoidance of doubt, references to Obligated Entry Capacity can be taken to also mean Technical Interconnection Point Capacity with regards to Interconnection Point ASEPs.
+&lt;sup>3 For the avoidance of doubt, references to Obligated Entry Capacity can be taken to also mean Technical Interconnection Point Capacity with regards to Interconnection Point ASEPs.

-4 For the purpose of this Statement, references to ASEPs can be taken to also include Interconnection Point ASEPs (IP ASEPs) where it regards consideration as a donor ASEP.
+&lt;sup>4 For the purpose of this Statement, references to ASEPs can be taken to also include Interconnection Point ASEPs (IP ASEPs) unless otherwise stated.